panoply/e11ty/packages/eleventy-plugin-search-index/readme.md

 ### JSON Output

-Based on the above structure, the object record generated will take the following shape.
-There are 3 properties in the structure, `pages` and `heading` and `content`, every reference can be associated with one another.
-You'll _typically_ be using the `content[]` reference for your search client.
+Based on the above structure, the following search index will be created.
+It will include three properties: `pages`, `heading`, and `content`.
+Each of these properties is interconnected.
+Generally, you would utilize the `content[]` reference when integrating with your search client.

 <!-- prettier-ignore -->
 ```jsonc